ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect02.md

 # Topics

+By the end of this lecture students should have everything they need to make significant progress with the upcoming lab.

 ## C++ variables and programs in memory
 * Unlike Python, you MUST "declare" variables on first appearance in any C++ program.
 We'll discuss what this means.
 * The data type of a variable determines a number of things about how the variable is stored in memory
+* Scope and lifetime of variables
 * Layout of a C++ program in memory - text, data, bss, stack and heap, and connections with the stored program model

 ## C++ control flow